nss-copper-dragonflies/BangazonAPI/README.md

 - Write specific controllers building out our API's
 - Learn to be part of a development team

+## Customer Resource
+- Author: Brittany Ramos-Janeway
+- Responsible for the integration tests, controller, and creating the Customer class

 ## Technologies Used To Build This Application
 - C#